sveltejs/svelte/site/content/docs/01-component-format.md

 Any time you have a reference to a store, you can access its value inside a component by prefixing it with the `$` character.
 This causes Svelte to declare the prefixed variable, and set up a store subscription that will be unsubscribed when appropriate.

+Note that the store must be declared at the top level of the component — not inside an `if` block or a function, for example.

 Local variables (that do not represent store values) must *not* have a `$` prefix.

 ```html